Kipamojo/kipamojo.github.io/_posts/2020-02-26-Things-To-Do-in-Arcachon-Bay-A-One-Day-Itinerary.markdown

 ## Dune du Pilat

 Dune du Pilat is the highest sand dune in Europe and is absolutely a must-visit if you’re in the area.
 Watching the sunset from the top of the dune is truly magical.
 The views are stunning and the dune landscape is out of this world.
 We would really recommend going there during sunset.
-Bring some drinks and food and you’ll have the perfect evening! …Read more about Dune du Pilat in this blogpost… LINK
+Bring some drinks and food and you’ll have the perfect evening!
+[Read more about Dune du Pilat in this blog post][dune du pilat]{:target="_blank"}.

 {% include img-center.html path="/assets/img/france-dune-du-pilat-5.jpg" alt="Dune du Pilat, Arcachon Bay, South West France" %}